TSMC shares slide, as Taiwan plays down Intel's $20 bln expansion challenge | Technology

 "First of all I believe that our whole semiconductor ecosystem is very good, and secondly our manufacturers are awesome and are continually advancing their technology," she said.
 Wang said she would be happy to see Taiwan-U.S. cooperation on semiconductors "but of course we still hope they can increase their investment in Taiwan".

-TSMC did not immediately respond to a request for comment.
-(For an interactive graphic of TSMC vs Intel, click on https://tmsnrt.rs/3vXf71A) LONG-TERM IMPACT?
+TSMC, in a statement sent to Reuters, said: "Intel is our long-time customer and we do not comment on individual customers".
+(For an interactive graphic of TSMC vs Intel, click on https://tmsnrt.rs/3vXf71A)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)